Twister (ice cream)

-The Twister (originally "Tangle Twister") is an ice cream lollipop on a stick, launched in 1982 and made by Unilever's Heart brand.
-It is pineapple ice cream and pear flavoured fruit ice on the outside and strawberry fruit ice on the inside and is shaped in a spiral.
+The Twister (originally "Tangle Twister") is an ice cream lollipop on a stick, launched in 1982 and made by Unilever's Heartbrand.
+It is pineapple ice cream and lime flavoured fruit ice on the outside and strawberry fruit ice on the inside and is shaped in a spiral.
+The product is now plant based, and while uncertifiable as vegan or completely allergen-free due to the risk of it containing minute traces of milk and almonds, it may be an option for people avoiding dairy due to intolerance.